roine/Roine/content/blog/2019-01-30-intersectionobserver-instead-of-scroll/index.md

 date: '2019-01-30T00:39:46.774Z'
 tags: [javascript, events, til]
 ---
-If you want to do something when the viewport reaches a certain element in the view, you'd normally use a scroll event and check that the position of that element is equal to the viewport top position.
+If you want to do something when the viewport reaches a certain element in the view, you would use a scroll event and check that the position of that element is equal to the viewport top position.

 You can instead use the [IntersectionObserver][].
-You choose a root and target and when they cross path a callback is called, when root is null then the browser viewport is used.
+You choose a root and target and when they cross path it calls the callback , when root is null then it uses the browser viewport.
 ```javascript
 const options = {
   root: null, // use browser viewport